Dr. Elaine Y. Kuo, DVM, MS, CVA

 Dr. Hirsch resides in New Jersey with her husband Ray and three fluffy therapists - their Ragdoll cats, Reuben, Wallace and Wilbur.
 Saltwater reef-keeping is a hobby that she admits her husband does the bulk of the work for, but she really loves as well.
 She enjoys knitting, needle felting, and numerous other creative outlets when she finds time outside of work, and especially enjoys exploring learning about metaphysical aspects of crystals.

-Dr. Dennis Ting
+Dr. Dennis Ting, DVM, DACVS

-Dr. Dennis Ting is originally from Southern California where he attended the University of California, San Diego for his undergraduate work in the field of Animal Physiology and Neuroscience.
+Dr. Dennis Ting, DVM, DACVS, is originally from Southern California where he attended the University of California, San Diego for his undergraduate work in the field of Animal Physiology and Neuroscience.
 He then earned his Doctor of Veterinary Medicine degree from the University of California, Davis in 2003.
 In the following year, Dr. Ting returned to Southern California to complete a one-year internship in small animal medicine and surgery.
 With a growing interest in small animal surgery, he completed a surgery specific internship in Denver followed by an orthopaedic research fellowship at Michigan State University.
 Dr. Ting then stayed on with Michigan State University and completed his residency training in small animal surgery.
 Dr. Ting is board certified by the American College of Veterinary Surgeons.
 He has particular interests in orthopaedics, traumatology, and oncologic surgery.
 He is trained in minimally invasive surgeries such as fluoroscopic-assisted fracture repair.
 Dr. Ting has published a number of original orthopaedic articles in various veterinary journals and has presented numerous lectures on international, national and local levels.
 He remains active in veterinary continuing education and is a leading instructor in veterinary orthopaedic courses.

 Mark Hladyk